Hamza-Megahed/Engineering-Everything-with-eBPF/content/docs/chapter4/3-tc.md

 #define TC_ACT_TRAP		      8
 ```

-Actions and direct-action are defined in
-https://docs.ebpf.io/linux/program-type/BPF_PROG_TYPE_SCHED_CLS/#direct-action which stated as the following:
+Actions and direct-action are defined in this [URL](https://tinyurl.com/4hch32vh) which states as the following:
 ```html
 Direct action